MT. EVERLIST

 TASK FLOW

 In order to evaluate the usability of the app, key tasks were identified.
-The task flows evolve as I conducted more user testing and understand what users needed.
+The task flows evolved as I conducted more user testing and understand what users needed.

 1. Create a list and make it public